factor10/ddd-e2e-workshop/README.md

 ### 1.1.
 Unit tests

-To run the unit tests you can execute the following in a terminal
+To run the unit tests you can execute the following in a terminal:

 ```console
 npm run test